Writing a business plan

 Writing the plan

-Business plan templates are widely available on the internet or it is possible to purchase a variety of software packages to assist in compiling a plan.
+Business plan templates are widely available on the internet.
+You can also buy a variety of software packages to assist in compiling a plan.

-Talk to a Business Advisor about your plan.
-Telephone the Library of Birmingham on 0121 242 4242 for further information.
+Talk to a Business Adviser about your plan.
+For further information, phone the Library of Birmingham on 0121 242 4242.